Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Skills*: Brawl 4, Coercion 5, Discipline 2, Leadership 2, Ranged 2, Streetwise 4.

 *Talents*:
-* **Adverary 2**: Passive; Upgrade the difficulty of all combat checks targeting this character once per rank of Adversary.
+* **Adversary 2**: Passive; Upgrade the difficulty of all combat checks targeting this character once per rank of Adversary.

 *Abilities*:
 * **Loyal Followers**: Once per round when this adversary is targeted by a combat check, they may choose one ally within short range, and the attack then targets the ally instead of this adversary.